 SECTION 1.06.
 Membership Fee and Other Deposits or Fees.
+No

-No membership fee is required to become a member of the Cooperative.
+membership fee is required to become a member of the Cooperative.
 Payment of deposits required shall entitle the member to one service connection.
 A service connection deposit or fee in such amount as may be prescribed by Clark Energy Cooperative and any other deposits or fees required by Clark Energy Cooperative shall be paid by the member for each additional service connection requested by him.

 SECTION 1.07.
 Termination of Membership.
 Any member may withdraw from membership upon compliance with such uniform terms and conditions as the Board may prescribe.
 The Board may but only after due hearing if such is requested by him, by the majority vote of the Board expel a member who fails to comply with any of the provisions of the Articles of Incorporation, Bylaws or rules, or regulations adopted by the Board.
 Any expelled member may be reinstated by the vote of the Board or by vote of the members at any annual or special meeting.
-The membership of a member who for a period of six (6) months after service is available to him, has not purchased electric energy from the Cooperative, or of a member who has ceased to purchase energy from the Cooperative, for a period of six (6) months, may be cancelled by resolution of the Board.
+The membership of a member who for a period of six (6) months after service is available to him, has not purchased electric energy from the Cooperative, or of a member who has ceased to purchase energy from the Board.